wp-plugins/stop-referrer-spam/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-If you see referral spam in your analytics, this plugin is for you.
+If you see referral spam in your analytics and would like to block it, this plugin is for you.
 It will block unwanted traffic from spam domains (like floating-share-buttons.com or www.Get-Free-Traffic-Now.com), quickly and easily, hassle-free.

 == Description ==
-This plugin blocks referrer spam that you can see in your page statistics.
+This plugin blocks referrer spam that you see in your page statistics.
 This problem is also widely known as "spam referrer attacks".

 = The biggest list of spammers =
 Plugin uses the biggest public list of URLs that are considered as a spamming services; **over 270 URLs** right now!